 Next Vaccination Clinic

-Sullivan County Public Health will be offering JYNNEOS INTRADERMAL Monkeypox vaccination clinics on Fridays through September and October.
+Sullivan County Public Health will be offering JYNNEOS INTRADERMAL Monkeypox vaccination clinics on Fridays through the beginning of November.
 These clinics will be held at The Gladys Olmsted Building, 50 Community Lane, Liberty, NY from 12-4 PM.
 Pre-registration is recommended, but walk-ins are welcome.
 Registration for the following clinics is now open:

 Please check back to register for additional clinics as registration becomes available.

 What is Monkeypox?

 Monkeypox is a rare, viral infection that does not usually cause serious illness.
 However, it can result in hospitalization or death.
 That's why health officials in New York, the U.S., and around the world are monitoring cases of monkeypox in areas that do not usually report monkeypox infections, including in New York State.

 While New Yorkers should not be alarmed, everyone should stay informed about monkeypox.
 This means understanding the symptoms, how it spreads, and what to do if you are exposed.

 Monkeypox spreads through close, physical contact between people.
 This means anyone can get monkeypox.
 However, based on the current outbreak, certain populations are being affected by monkeypox more than others, including men who have sex with men (MSM).

 Based on previous outbreaks of monkeypox around the world, some groups may also be at heightened risk for severe outcomes if they contract monkeypox.
 This includes people with weakened immune systems, elderly New Yorkers, young children under 8 years of age, and pregnant people.

 Antiviral medications exist to treat monkeypox, which may be appropriate for some people.
 Vaccines exist that can help reduce the chance and severity of infection in those who have been exposed.